Double-barrelled name: Philippines

+The use of the maternal surname as a middle name derives from American influence, with Filipinos adopting English naming customs, when they once used Spanish naming customs, which use two surnames (paternal and maternal) joined with the particle y (or e before /i/).
+This still remains in use but is restricted to formal purposes, police records, and legal proceedings.
+In the original Spanish naming system, the middle name corresponds to the paternal surname, not the maternal one.
+In the Philippines, this middle name (or the maternal surname) is often abbreviated to a middle initial.
+Thus, a person with the full name Juan Santos Macaraig may become Juan S. Macaraig, whereas according to the Spanish naming system, they would be Juan Macaraig y Santos.

+However, the maternal surname may not always be the middle name.
+In some cases, a second given name may be abbreviated instead, as is the case for Jose P. Laurel.

 Recent developments

 Since the late 20th century, increasingly permissive legislation on the inheritance of surnames in Western countries has led to the emergence of non-traditional or ad hoc combined surnames.

 For example, Hispanic American politician Antonio Villar and his wife Corina Raigosa adopted the "blended" surname Villaraigosa upon their marriage in 1987.

 In Belgium and Germany, member states of the European Union, courts have refused to register children under the surname given according to a foreign naming tradition.